-The award is for a Canadian or Landed Immigrant to Canada.
+The award is for a Canadian citizen or permanent resident of Canada.
 Nominations should include a CV, a cover letter from the nominator explaining why the candidate is worthy of the award, and any supporting material the nominator feels is important, including (but not limited to) publications and letters from other academics and/or community organizations.
 Such letters serve to strengthen the file.
 We also ask that you attach a separate biography of the nominee, one that could be used on the website if the nominee is presented with the Weaver-Tremblay Award.

 The winner is invited to deliver a plenary address at the CASCA annual conference and a medal is awarded; the association covers travel costs at CASCA executive rates.

 Nominations for the 2018 recipient of the Weaver-Tremblay Award should be received by 1 November 2017 and addressed to the CASCA President, Martha Radice.
 Email submissions are encouraged, but paper submissions can be made if received by the deadline at:

 Halifax, NS B3H 4R2

 Enquiries can be made to: